chiskas2/333-RGB-LED-MiniCube/README.md

   One row is lit at a time, for a maximum of 1/9th intensity.

-  Rows    : are along the X axis (width)
+  Rows    : are along the X axis (width).
   Columns : are planes along Y-Z axis really (I did call it column in code..
-I meant plane!)
+I meant plane!).

   Arduino digital output ("pin") - to - RGB LED (Common cathode) mapping: